CSA-OCP-GER/unicorn/challenges.istio.3.sm-remove-retry.md

         maxEjectionPercent: 100
 ```

-See how pods are removed after errors appear and be brought back after 3 minutes via `kubectl get po -n challenge2 -w`
+See how pods are removed after errors appear and be brought back after 3 minutes via `kubectl get po -n challengeistio -w`

 ## Add retry-strategies ##